-Tennis Star Caroline Wozniacki Celebrates Bachelorette Weekend By Flaunting Her Amazing Figure In Bikini
+Tennis Star Caroline Wozniacki Celebrates Bachelorette Weekend By Flaunting Her Amazing Figure In A Bikini

 Caroline added that things can get a little competitive between the two athletes.

 “While with me, if I lose to him in, say a game of pool, I get mad and I have this ‘I don’t want to talk to anyone’ attitude,” she told the magazine.
-“But it’s all in good fun—we push each other to challenge one another, and it’s fun and exciting and makes for some great bonding.
-It stretches to my family, too—we’re all competitors and love winning.
+“But it’s all in good fun — we push each other to challenge one another, and it’s fun and exciting and makes for some great bonding.
+It stretches to my family, too — we’re all competitors and love winning.
 We love to play all sorts of games, but David and I especially love playing pool, and we have a blast.”

 Fans who want to see more images from Caroline Wozniacki and all her bachelorette party festivities can check out her Instagram feed for more.